The Joys of Being Creative While Waiting for the Phone to Ring

 by Niki Hatzidis, Guest Editorial

 The best advice I got out of my rigorous drama school training was, “Find something creative to occupy your time while you’re waiting for the phone to ring.”
 At the time, know-it-all, twenty-one-year-old me scoffed, “What?
 Me?
 But I am an actor.
 I will only be acting.”
 (My scoffing came complete with a Katharine Hepburn effect.)
-But as much as twenty-somethings hate to admit when people older and wiser actually know what they’re talking about, they do.
+But as much as twenty-somethings hate to admit, when people older and wiser actually know what they’re talking about, they do.
 They were right.

 The life of an actor actively looking for her next gig is filled with hours in front of the computer scrolling through casting websites, endless open calls, and countless workshops with Accomplished Director X or Big Casting Director Y. And what do you get at the end of the day?
 A lot of no’s, unanswered emails, and blank faces.
-If you’re one of the lucky ones, in the foggy blur of interchangeable days, you get a yes.
+If you’re one of the lucky ones in the foggy blur of interchangeable days, you get a yes.
 If not, you feel defeated, deflated, and doubtful of your career and life choices.

-What if, after coming home from a not-so-great audition, or a mind-numbing temp job, or a workshop where that big director kept forgetting your name, you were to sit down to your own creation?
+What if, after coming home from a not-so-great audition, a mind-numbing temp job, or a workshop where that big director kept forgetting your name, you were to sit down to your own creation?
 A project all your own, where you called all the shots?
 Something that made you feel that you were cultivating your own career?

 When people told me I should start writing plays, I laughed in their faces.
 “Who would want to read, let alone produce, anything I write?”
 I wondered.
 “What do I have to say, anyway?”
 I wasn’t particularly confident in my ability to put any type of story onto paper.